Shepherds of Good Hope: Clothing Program

 well as to low-income individuals.

 Evening Drop-In

-The Evening Drop-In program provides a safe environment for anyone from 5:30 to 9:30 pm.
-Soup and hot drinks are provided, and guests can participate in card games, bingo, tutorials, AA meetings, or simply enjoy the flat screen T.V. or live musical entertainment.
+The Evening Drop-In program operates from 5:30 to 9:30 p.m., providing meals, recreational activities, tutorials, and Alcoholics Anonymous meetings.

 Shelter Program

-The Shepherds of Good Hope have several shelter programs, to maximize the help they can provide to people from all different walks of life.
+The organization operates several shelter programs.

 Emergency Men's Shelter

 The Emergency Men's Shelter is a 24-hour shelter equipped with 102 beds and provides food, showers, laundry services and medicine storage for its residents.

 Emergency Women's Shelter

 The Emergency Women's Shelter is a 24-hour emergency shelter for women or transgender individuals who are over the age of 18.
 It is equipped with 57 beds and provides three meals a day, shower, laundry and hygiene supplies, safe-injection supplies and clean clothing.

-Additionally, Hope Outreach has on-site psychiatric nurses, medical help, and addiction assessment and support.
-Hope Outreach also hosts a pilot project targeting homeless people who are unable to access services for their severe health problems due to their lifestyle.
-This project is an Inner City Pilot Project, and has been hugely successful.
-Implemented in 2001, it was running at “100% capacity within 6 weeks of opening”, and grew in number between 2001 and 2003.
-This project is also being hosted in other shelters in the Ottawa community.
+Through the Inner City Health Pilot Project, implemented in 2001 in partnership with other local shelters, Hope Outreach provides psychiatric nursing, medical services, and substance use assessments.

 Hope Recovery

 Hope Recovery provides 21 beds, food, access to hygiene, laundry and medicine storage for women and men under the influence of drugs or alcohol.
 Hope Recovery accepts clients from other shelters, Police Services, Ottawa Detox and hospitals.
 Furthermore, clients residing at Hope Recovery are encouraged to seek help for their addictions.